 The 10-foot cascading waterfall drops into a deep rectangular pool which is used for swimming and cliff jumping.
 A fish ladder next to the waterfall was built in 1971 as a part of the Fish Restoration and Enhancement Program.

 Other excellent deep and shallow pools for swimming and wading can be found above and below the waterfall.
 A rope swing is available in the big dip pool below the waterfall.
-Large flat and rounded rock ledges with interesting potholes serve as a great platform for relaxing between swimming and jumping activities.
+Large flat and rounded rock ledges with interesting potholes serve as a great platform for relaxing between your swimming or jumping activities.

-Along with swimming, Smith River Falls Recreation Area, operated by BLM, offers camping, fishing, and hiking.
-Small campground for 10 sites with picnic tables and fire rings is located just above the waterfall.
-The campsites are available on the first come, first served basis.
+Along with swimming, Smith River Falls Recreation Area, operated by BLM, offers camping, fishing, and hiking opportunities.
+A small campground for 10 sites with picnic tables and fire rings is located just above the waterfall.
+The campsites are available on a first-come, first-served basis.